tylerastevens/SELUSys2018/_episodes/17-ML-Trees.md

 This gives a very different likelihood for the tree.
 I'd be remiss not to mention this functionality, but I'm also not sure where else to put it.

+You can also use lscore to score a parsimony tree under a given model, and pscore to score a likelihood tree under parsimony.

 ## Calculating ML trees